UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part5.md

   - **Do-While Loops** guarantee that the loop body executes at least once, with the condition evaluated after each iteration.

 - **Functions** enable you to encapsulate code into reusable blocks, making your programs more organized and modular.
 By passing parameters and returning values, functions can perform specific tasks and computations that can be used throughout your program.

-By completing the mini-assignments and exploring the additional resources, you've gained practical experience with loops and functions, strengthening your understanding of these core programming constructs.
-Keep practicing, and don't hesitate to revisit these concepts as you continue your journey in learning C++.